openstack-attic/database-api/openstack-database-api/src/markdown/database-api-v1.md

 ### Security Groups: `/v1/security-groups`

-A security group is is a collection of rules that act as a firewall to control traffic that is allowed to reach your database instance.
+A security group is a collection of rules that act as a firewall to control traffic that is allowed to reach your database instance.
 Whenever an instance is created, a security group is also created and associated with the instance.
 You can add rules to the security group that control the inbound traffic